rustigaan/igor/README.md

 Filenames in both the thundercloud projects and in the `yeth-mathtur/nicheName` directories of mathturth' projects are qualified with an infix before the last dot to denote their function.

-* Option: `basename-option+featureName.ext` generates a file `basename.ext` only if the feature is turned on in the settings file
+* Option: `basename+option-featureName.ext` generates a file `basename.ext` only if the feature is turned on in the settings file
+* Example: `basename+example-featureName.ext` generates a file `basename.ext` only if the feature is turned on in the settings file and the file does not exist
-* Unnamed fragment: `basename-fragment+featureName.ext` replaces placeholders with the ID `featureName` in `basename.ext` only if the feature is turned on in the settings file
+* Unnamed fragment: `basename+fragment-featureName.ext` replaces placeholders with the ID `featureName` in `basename.ext` only if the feature is turned on in the settings file
-* Named fragment: `basename-fragment+featureName-placeholderName.ext` replaces placeholders with the ID `featureName-placeholderName` in `basename.ext` only if the feature is turned on in the settings file
+* Named fragment: `basename+fragment-featureName-placeholderName.ext` replaces placeholders with the ID `featureName-placeholderName` in `basename.ext` only if the feature is turned on in the settings file
-* Ignore: `basename-ignore+featureName.ext` ignores the instructions for file `basename.ext` in this niche only if the feature is turned on in the settings file (Ignore files are mainly useful in
+* Ignore: `basename+ignore-featureName.ext` ignores the instructions for file `basename.ext` in this niche only if the feature is turned on in the settings file (Ignore files are mainly useful in

 If the basename is empty, then de hyphen that separates the basename from the infix may be omitted (see the example for `.bashrc` below).